mcittkmims/anagram_finder/design.md

 I organized the classes into different packages to enhance **modularity**, **maintainability**, and **readability**.
 The `com.internship.io` contains all the **classes** and **interfaces** related to **input** and **output** operations. `com.internship.logic` contains the algorithm implementation **class**, and `com.internship.utils` contains a **Data Class**.

 # Scalability Considerations

+## 10 million words

+In terms of performance, my solution depends on the length of the words.
+If words are on average 8 characters long, then working with **Histograms** requires more resources than working with **sorted** **Strings**.
+However, if we talk about long strings instead of simple words, the **Histogram** becomes way more efficient.

+Another point to consider is that heap memory is limited on my device, and it might not be enough to process 10 million words.

+## 100 billion words

+For the solution to work I would need to use a database.
+Instead of storing all the words inside a HashMap, I would store them in a database, which would fix the problem of heap memory overhead.

+Another change I would make is to change my algorithm with a hybrid one.
+In case the word is short I could use the sorting of strings approach, but if the length of the string is over a fixed threshold it could use a Histogram!

+## Scaling

+To scale my solution to work with large databases, I would create a dedicated **Store** **Interface** for working with a database.
+Based on this **Interface** I would change my solution to work with objects that implement the respective interface.

+Creating this interface will allow me to **decouple** the interaction about **storing** from my solution, which means that it will work with any **storing mechanism** as long it implements the required methods.